Trusting the Journey

 March 13 - April 13th

-Mesa College Art Gallery, San Diego
+Mesa College Art Gallery San Diego

 Women's History Month

-Artist Panel Discussion Tuesday April 4th 7pm PST Zoom
+Artist Panel Discussion

-This is the 5th and final exhibition of Perceive Me
+5th and final exhibition of Perceive Me

 one, one thousand...